 What's Your Strategic Plan to Manage Post-Wayfair Sales Tax Obligations?

 When the Supreme Court ruled last summer in the South Dakota v.
 Wayfair case, most companies did not foresee the avalanche that would soon follow.
 The Court ruled that states could impose economic nexus standards, and everything changed.
-To date, more than 30 states have passed legislation imposing economic nexus.
+To date, most states have passed legislation imposing economic nexus.
 Strategic planning to manage these momentous obligations is a must for every company selling in a multi-state environment.
 Yet, most companies have not planned for their new sales tax obligations and are unsure of how to even take on this daunting task.

 See which States are Enforcing Sales Tax Nexus Requirements